ZimmermanGroup/XC100/README.md

 The corresponding species names are provided in `molecule_mapping.txt`.

-## CI-derived Kohn–Sham AO density matrices
+## CI-derived Kohn–Sham 1-RDMs

-The CI-derived Kohn–Sham AO density matrix for each XC100 system is provided in the cc-pVTZ basis.
+The CI-derived Kohn–Sham one-particle reduced density matrix (1-RDM) for each XC100 system is provided in the cc-pVTZ AO basis.
 Each numbered subdirectory corresponds to the matching XC100 system identifier and contains a `Paoks` file.

 ## Citation